 That’s easily said, but how do you assess the overall quality of a school?
 Quality is a work in progress at every institution, and each school defines quality according to its own specific mission.
-However, the Sloan Consortium has developed a guide by which an institution can measure its own progress and be gauged by others.
-The guide is known as the Sloan Consortium Quality Framework and the Five Pillars.
+However, the Online Learning Consortium has developed a guide by which an institution can measure its own progress and be gauged by others.
+The guide is known as the Five Pillars of Quality Online Education.
 Don’t let the title intimidate you.
 This framework is largely just common sense.
 It’s entirely fair, not to mention sensible, to ask your advisor any questions you have that involve these five pillars.

 The school continuously improves services while reducing cost.

 All adult learners who wish to learn online have the opportunity and can achieve success.

 Faculty achieves success with teaching online, citing appreciation and happiness.